NBADRAUN/PWA-Browser-Text-Editor/README.md

 - THEN I should have proper build scripts for a webpack application

-## Video of crud being performed via insomnia:
+## Video of application functions being used:

 ## Questions